 Is more than the transmission of information.

-Is teaching a point of view on a subject that connects to business strategy, such as customers or supplier chains, productivity, innovation, etc.
+Is teaching a point of view on a subject that connects to business strategy, customer or supplier chains, productivity, innovation, or other critical business elements.

 Relates success drivers of that learning, including others involved.